 System-Wide Consumer Energy Cost Calculation for the Congestion Cost Savings Test

 In 2023, ERCOT commissioned a study by Energy and Environmental Economics, Inc (E3) to develop the congestion cost savings test as required by the Public Utility Commission of Texas in 16 Texas Administrative Code § 25.101(b)(3)(A)(i)(I).
 E3 reviewed economic benefits tests used in jurisdictions throughout North America, as well as in Australia and Ireland, to provide a wide range of options for application in the ERCOT market.
 Based on this evaluation, E3 recommended using the system-wide gross load cost (i.e., the system-wide consumer energy cost) as the metric to measure the congestion cost savings because this option best fit with the rules and structure of the ERCOT market.
 E3 also recommended the following methodology for the calculation of the system-wide consumer energy cost.
 The calculation is performed on an hourly basis and then summed for all the hours in the simulation.
-The system-wide consumer energy cost for each hour consists of three components: consumer energy cost, unserved energy cost, and cost associated with the reduction of the price-responsive load.
+The system-wide consumer energy cost for each hour is the sum of two components: consumer energy cost, and cost associated with the reduction of the price-responsive load.
 The calculation of these components is included below.

 Consumer Energy Cost